rgozim/omero-blitz-plugin/README.md

 ### Blitz Plugin Methods

-Use the api block to configure the generation of API files with `org.openmicroscopy.SplitTask`.
+Use the api block to configure the generation of API files with `org.openmicroscopy.tasks.SplitTask`.
 The API block can contain one or more split tasks, each with its own chosen language for generating API files.

 ```groovy